OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 Tapjacking is a vulnerability in which the malicious application abuses the screen overlay feature of Android to capture user taps and keystrokes.
 This is possible because an active screen overlay can listen for taps and intercept any information being passed in the underlying activity.

+Over the years many known malwares like MazorBot, BankBot, MysteryBot have been abusing screen overlay feature to target business critical applications, namely in the banking sector.
+The [blog](https://www.infosecurity-magazine.com/opinions/overlay-attacks-safeguard-mobile/ "blog") discusses more about these type of malwares.

 #### Static Analysis

 Check the source code for implementation of any of the below techniques: